CargoSense/vex/README.md

 ### Using Modules as Sources

-If adding mappings to our keyword list source in `mix.exs' becomes tiresome, we can make use of the fact there's a `Vex.Validator.Source` implementation for `Atom`; we can provide a module name as a source instead (just as Vex does with `Vex.Validators`).
+If adding mappings to our keyword list source in `mix.exs` becomes tiresome, we can make use of the fact there's a `Vex.Validator.Source` implementation for `Atom`; we can provide a module name as a source instead (just as Vex does with `Vex.Validators`).